gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 conclusions to perform the way we want them to.
 As sample sizes increase and/or violations of conditions lessen, then the procedures will perform better.
-In Chapter \@ref(chapter3), some new tools for doing diagnostics are introduced to help us assess how much those validity conditions are violated.
+In Chapter \@ref(chapter3), some new tools for doing diagnostics are introduced to help us assess how and how much those validity conditions are violated.

-## Summary of important R code {#section2-11}
+## Summary of important R code {#section2-12}

 The main components of R code used in this chapter follow with components to modify in lighter and/or ALL CAPS text, remembering that any R packages mentioned